 It’s easy to think of your oral health as separate from the rest of your body, but that’s simply not the case.
 The health of your gums is a window into your overall wellness.
 The bacteria and inflammation that start in your mouth can travel through your bloodstream, impacting major organs and systems.
 Understanding these connections is the first step toward protecting not just your smile, but your entire body.
 If you have concerns about your gum health, our team of specialists is here to help you create a plan for comprehensive care.

-The Link to Heart Health
+The Link Between Gum Disease and Heart Health

 The same chronic inflammation that causes red, swollen gums can create serious problems for your cardiovascular system.
 While researchers are still exploring the exact nature of the connection, studies show a compelling link between periodontal disease and an increased risk for heart disease.
 The body-wide inflammation from gum disease is thought to contribute to the development of atherosclerosis (hardened arteries), which can lead to heart attacks and strokes.
 Taking care of your gums isn’t just about preventing tooth loss; it’s a simple, proactive step you can take for your heart health.